Leon-Bor/node-avatar-generator/README.md

 ## Concepts

 The base concept is to generate a md5 hash and get a diffrent avatar for each hash.
-There for this avatar generator need 36 * 32 = 1152 images.
-That means there are ~ 36³² diffrent possibilities.
+There for this avatar generator can use up to (16 * 160) 2560 images.
 If not all images are in place it will have a fallback to a default image.

 To store the old generated images, there is a version number in the image link.
 After changing or adding images the version number should be increased.
 Otherwise Avatars generated in the past might change.